flusio/Flus/README.md

 user being able to create and drop a database.
 You also must install [the PHP `composer` dependency manager](https://getcomposer.org/).

+You might want to configure [browscap](https://www.php.net/manual/fr/misc.configuration.php#ini.browscap).
+This allows to detect the browser and the platform of a user correctly in order to identify a session.
+Without browscap, all the sessions will be identified as “Unknown browser on unknown platform”.
+You’ll have to place the [`docker/lite_php_browscap.ini` file](./docker/lite_php_browscap.ini) somewhere on your filesystem and set the `browscap` path to this file in your `php.ini` file ([see an example](./docker/php-ext-browscap.ini)).
+If you need an up-to-date `browscap.ini` file, you can download one on [browscap.org](https://browscap.org/).

 Then, create and edit the `.env` file:

 ```console